 |Page Views:||56,368 total · 441/month|

 |Shared By:||B L on Mar 18, 2011 · Updates|

 |Admins:||Chris Owen, Lurker -, Mike Morley, Adam Stackhouse, Salamanizer suchoski, Vicki Schwantes, Justin Johnsen|

 The rock is mostly excellent, with a couple loose spots in between, better than on the Palisades Thunderbolt to Sill part.

 The number of pitches you belay greatly depends on how comfortable you are soloing 5th class.
 Simulclimbing is not a good idea.

 The Mendel headwall is 5.6, a very nice crack is the crux.
-The most challenging section from both a technical and route finding standpoint is the traverse between Darwin and 13,332.
-There's a obvious manky 5.6 down climb right below the summit block, which you can avoid with a short rappel.
+The most challenging section from both a technical and route finding point of view is the traverse between Darwin and 13,332.
+There's an obvious manky 5.6-5.9 down climb right below the summit block, which you can avoid with a short rappel.
 From here depending on which way you go you will encounter down climbing/traversing up to 5.9.
-The Mendel headwall is 5.6.
 There are a number of ways to go up Huxley, but most people have encountered climbing up to 5.7 or 5.8.

 Water is a problem, unless you go early in the season, which is recommended if the snow year was not big.
 The closest water source is a lake a few hundred feet below Haeckel.

 Good bivy spots are not abundant.
 The top of Darwin is excellent, and around Haeckel there are a few.
 After the descent from Darwin you can drop down the ridge a little, and find reasonable spots.